Flux-Tailor/rate-plan-test-cases-sandbox/PLI/ELECTRIC/T001/raw_source_data/readme.txt

 sources:

+sources:

-ETS DPS
+///ETS DPS
-tariffBook PDF downloaded from on:
+Tariff Book:
+* downloaded from:
+* on:

+Statement:
-Statement PDF data downloaded from on:
+* PDF downloaded from:
+* on:

+///Utility Website
-Supply charge data from https://www3.nyseg.com/cusweb/OPCOSupplyPrice.aspx
+Supply charge data:
+* downloaded from:
+* on: